-Linderhof palace is beautiful inside, but we weren’t allowed to take photos.
-I did get some photos from the outside and the gardens and water fountains were spectacular.
 I also ran into a swan who lived by the nearby lake.
 He posed and waddled by the entrance and made a fun addition to the Mad King’s castle.

 - Make sure Marienbrücke is open on the day you visit.

 - If you don’t have a car, I recommend booking a day trip to see the castles.
-Alternatively, you can organize the trip yourself from Munich or simply stay in Fussen, a small village just a few km from Neuschwanstein.
+Alternatively, you can organise the trip yourself from Munich or simply stay in Fussen, a small village just a few km from Neuschwanstein.
 But it’s difficult without a car and impossible to visit both castles on your own.
 If you join a trip, you get to see more than one castle, and everything is taken care of – from transport to ticket booking and tours.